 It’s also hard for them to test your product.
 This is why you should show them around.

-Free trials are a good way to do it.
+But free trials are also a good way to do it.
 According to Becca Stickler from GetCodeless, it’s one of the advantages that SaaS have over other companies.